Here’s a checklist of essentials you’ll need to have on hand when you bring your puppy home.

 1. Dog food and water bowls

 The first thing is to have food and clean water available to your puppy.
-He might be a little nervous and may not want to eat or drink immediately, but he’ll feel more comfortable knowing that it’s there when he needs it.
-First tip, choose stainless steel food bowls rather than plastic.
-There’s very good reason for this recommendation.
+He might be a little nervous and not want to eat or drink immediately, but he’ll feel more comfortable knowing that it’s there when he needs it.

 Puppies like to chew.
 It’s their way of exploring new objects and they also chew to relieve the pain of teething.

-But chewing plastic food bowls can be detrimental to their health.
 Chew marks in plastic bowls capture small particles of food, which can become contaminated with salmonella*, making your puppy very sick.

 One of the best tips we can give new puppy owners is to choose stainless steel dishes.
 These are the best food bowls for a dog, and the safest.
 Make sure they’re cleaned on a regular basis.

-2. Organise dog's bed and sleeping area
+2. Dog's bed and sleeping area

-3. Dog food
+3. Puppy food

 Young pups have very different nutritional needs to adult and older dogs.
 The food that you’re feeding other dogs in your home might not be the best choice for your new puppy, particularly if the pup has come straight into your home from it’s mother.